axeluhl/sailing-analytics/README.md

     cd sailinganalytics
     echo "MONGODB_URI=mongodb://localhost/winddb" | ${GIT_ROOT}/java/target/refreshInstance.sh auto-install-from-stdin
 ```

 This will download and install the latest release and configure it such that it will connect to a MongoDB server running locally (``localhost``) and listening on the default port ``27017``, using the database called ``winddb``.

+In addition to the necessary ``MONGODB_URI`` variable you may need to inject a few secrets into your runtime environment:

+- ``MANAGE2SAIL_ACCESS_TOKEN`` access token for result and regatta structure import from the Manage2Sail regatta management system
+- ``IGTIMI_CLIENT_ID`` / ``IGTIMI_CLIENT_SECRET`` credentials for ``igtimi.com`` in case you have one or more WindBot devices that you would like to integrate with
+- ``GOOGLE_MAPS_AUTHENTICATION_PARAMS`` as in ``"key=..."`` or ``"client=..."``, required to display the Google Map in the race viewer.
+Obtain a Google Maps key from the Google Cloud Developer console, e.g., [here](https://console.cloud.google.com/apis/dashboard).

+In the ``configuration/mail.properties`` file make the necessary adjustments in case you would like to enable the application to send out e-mails, e.g., for user notifications or invitations.

 Launch the server from the directory to which you just installed it:
 ```